Sierra Leone, Liberia deploy troops as Ebola toll hits 887

 One of them, 33-year-old Dr. Kent Brantly, was receiving treatment in an isolation ward at the Emory University Hospital in Atlanta after being flown back to the United States for treatment on Saturday.

-A medical flight carrying the second American left Liberia at 0111 GMT on Tuesday (9:11 p.m.
-EDT Monday), a Reuters witness said.
+A medical flight carrying the second American left Liberia at 0211 London time on Tuesday, a Reuters witness said.
 Missionary Nancy Writebol, 59, was expected to arrive in the United States by midday, when she would also be taken to Emory for treatment, according to Samaritan's Purse.

 The normally bustling streets of Sierra Leone's capital Freetown were eerily quiet on Monday after President Ernest Bai Koromo called on residents to stay home and pray, a Reuters reporter said.